marinang/SimProd/README.md

 # SimulationProduction

-Mini framework to send simulation jobs to LPHE Cluster!
+Mini framework to send simulation jobs into a slurm batch system!

 You need to to know: